swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 ## Order of Attributes

-The display-order of attributes for a credential will be applied in the credential offer screen, in the detail view of the credential and in the verification presentation request screen.
+The display-order of attributes for a credential will be applied in the credential offer screen, in the detail view of the credential and in the credential presentation screen (verification).

 [![Ordering](../../assets/images/oca-vc-ordering.png)](../../assets/images/oca-vc-ordering.png)